• Skip to content

 How to follow your child’s lead in play

-Adapting child-led play for babies and younger children
+Adapting child-led play for babies, younger children or children with diverse abilities

 Even babies can lead play.
 You can follow your baby’s eye direction to see what they’re interested in.